-- Ultimately, the new overtime rule is facing an uphill battle - Employers, however, should proceed with caution - monitor the status of overtime litigation - be on the lookout for possible changes to overtime law under Trump administration (possible modification to new salary threshold) - until case/matter is resolved, consider having employees who may be reclassified as non-exempt under the new rule keep track of hours, even while maintaining their current exemption dsokolow@bakerdonelson.com
+- Ultimately, the new overtime rule is facing an uphill battle. - Employers, however, should proceed with caution. - keep abreast of the status of overtime litigation - be on the lookout for possible changes to overtime law under Trump administration (possible modification to new salary threshold) - until case/matter is resolved, consider having employees who may be reclassified as nonexempt under the new rule keep track of hours, even while maintaining their current exemption dsokolow@bakerdonelson.com

-Dena H. Sokolow
+Dena Sokolow